botradingblog1/ios-swift-virtual-tourist-1/README.md

 * As temporary data storage, we are just using a Meme array in the AppDelegate.
 In the future, the app could be extended to use persistent data storage.

 ## Usage
-1. When the app is started, select the plus (+) button on the top right to add a new Meme
+1. When the app is started, a map is displayed.
+You can use pinch, zoom and pan to adjust the map
-2. On the Meme Editor page, select the bottom right picture button to add a picture from your Photos library or
-3. select the bottom left camera button to take an ad hoc picture.
-4. Click on the top and bottom title to add a Meme title.
-5. Use the top left upload button to share the image or save it to your Photos library.
-6. The new Meme is saved and can be displayed either in a list view or a colleciton view.
+2. Long press on the map to create a pin at the desired location.
+3. When you click on the pin, a random set of images are fetched from Flickr for this location.

 ## Screenshots
 ![Virtual Tourist 1](screenshots/virtual-tourist-ss-1.png?raw=true "Virtual Tourist 1")